Interview and career advice for software engineer candidates from Talent Inc.'s CTO, Michael Henderson.

 A. If you tend to get pre-interview jitters, try exercising the morning of the interview to burn off some of that nervous energy.
-Even a long walk to collect your thoughts and mentally prepare for your upcoming interview can make a world of difference.
-Oh, and we’re hiring, so send us your resume!
+Even a long walk to collect your thoughts and mentally prepare for your upcoming software engineering interview can make a world of difference.
+Oh, and Talent Inc. is hiring, so send us your resume!

 Looking to brush up on your interview skills, but don't know where to start?
 Try our interview-coaching services today!